 ...in direct contrast to the efficiency apartments rented for about $600/month down by Sunset Beach Pavilion.

-The locals, who have been on Sunset Beach for a couple of generations, like to hangout at Ka'Tiki Bar right across the street.
+The locals, who have been on Sunset Beach for a couple of generations, like to hangout at Ka'Tiki Bar right across the street, on the east side.

 Just south of Caddy's, in Brown Pelican parking lot, is a nice map of the island.

 The cross streets on Sunset Beach show you even more of the differences in living structures on the island.

 Here is rustic...

 ...and there is romantic.